kubeflow/kubeflow/kubeflow/profiles/prototypes/README.md

 - Target
 - Permissions

 The Profile resource contains a template section where a namespace and owner are specified.
+The Profile resource is created within the shared namespace.
 An example is:

 ```
 apiVersion: kubeflow.org/v1alpha1